Supreme Court of the Philippines: American invasion era

 From the start of occupation by United States forces on August 13, 1898, the audiencias of Cebu and Vigan ceased to function; the judges had fled for safety.
 The following day, Wesley Merritt, the first American Military Governor, ordered the suspension of the territorial jurisdiction of the colonial Real Audiencia of Manila, and of other minor courts in the Philippines.
 All trials of committed crimes and offenses were transferred to the jurisdiction of the court-martial or military commissions of the United States.

 On October 7, 1898, the civil courts throughout the islands, which were constituted under Spanish laws prior to August 13, were permitted to resume their civil jurisdiction, subject to supervision by the American military government.
 In January 1899, the civil jurisdiction of the audiencia in Manila was suspended.
-It was restored in May 29, 1899 after it was reestablished as the Supreme Court of the Philippine Islands under General Order No. 40.
+It was restored on May 29, 1899, after it was reestablished as the Supreme Court of the Philippine Islands under General Order No. 40.
 The criminal jurisdiction was also restored to the newly reformed civil high court.